rgommezz/react-native-animated-stopwatch-timer/README.md

 - **:watch: Dual mode**: use it as a stopwatch or timer
 - **:iphone: Expo compatible**: no need to eject to enjoy this component
 - **:hammer_and_wrench: Type safe**: fully written in TS
-- **:computer: Snack example**: a snack link provided so you can try it out in your browser
+- **:computer: Snack example**: a snack link is provided so you can try it out in your browser

  ## Preview